yucalyptus/COVID-19/csse_covid_19_data/README.md

 * South Dakota: Providing data Monday-Friday (as of August 16, 2021). ~~Providing data Wednesdays only.~~
 * Tennessee: Providing data Monday-Friday.
 * Utah: Providing data Monday-Friday.
-* Vermont: Providing data Monday-Friday.
+* Vermont: Providing data daily (as of August 21, 2021). ~~Providing data Monday-Friday.
 * Virginia: Providing data Monday-Friday.
 * Washington: Did not update October 10-12 due to data entry issue.
 As of December 20, only updating Monday-Saturday.
 As of August 1, only updating Monday-Friday.
 * West Virginia: Providing data Monday-Friday.